Saab appeals to court as unions seek bankruptcy

-TROLLHATTAN, Sweden/AMSTERDAM Saab lurched further into crisis on Monday as two of the cash-strapped Swedish car maker's own unions served bankruptcy applications despite the company having conjured up a promise of 70 million euros ($96 million) in vital financing.
+TROLLHATTAN, Sweden/AMSTERDAM Saab lurched further into crisis on Monday as two of the cash-strapped Swedish car maker's own unions served bankruptcy applications despite the company having conjured up a promise of 70 million euros (60.4 million pounds) in vital financing.

 Two white-collar unions at Saab, whose members had their June and July salaries delayed and have not yet been paid for August, said their patience had run out and that they were using their right to apply to put Saab into bankruptcy.